-The romantic unattainable has the characteristic of "unfinished business"; it is an experience that has not yet arrived at the desired state-in this sense, it is incomplete.
+The romantic unattainable has the characteristic of "unfinished business"; it is an experience that has not yet arrived at the desired state—in this sense, it is incomplete.
 In contrast to how we feel about what we already have, we are typically excited by anything that is incomplete, unsettled, unexplained, or uncertain.
 When the situation becomes stable and normal, there is no reason for the mental system to be on the alert and to invest further resources (see the book, The Subtlety of Emotions).

 All the aforementioned arguments are indeed valid, and we need to see how their elements can be combined into a desirable emotional experience.

-In examining the notion of "emotional reality" two major senses should be discerned: (a) ontological, and (b) epistemological.
+In examining the notion of "emotional reality," two major senses should be discerned: (a) ontological and (b) epistemological.
 The first sense refers to whether the event actually exists or is merely imaginary.
 The second sense is concerned with relationships of the event to other events (see "What Happens When Your Lover Is Real?").

-However, here too there is a need to combine the elements of being attainable and unattainable in order to increase desire.
-Thus, although "playing hard to get" is a most effective strategy for attracting a partner, when the required effort is too immense and the probability of its success is low, people may give up the idea of pursuing someone who is playing hard to get and may not invest the necessary extra effort necessary to "win" the player.
-At a certain point, an increase in the required effort decreases emotional intensity since people begin to believe that the outcome for which effort is being invested is actually unattainable and hence unreal.
+However, here, too, there is a need to combine the elements of being attainable and unattainable in order to increase desire.
+Thus, although "playing hard to get" is a most effective strategy for attracting a partner, when the required effort is too immense, and the probability of its success is low, people may give up the idea of pursuing someone who is playing hard to get and may not invest the extra effort necessary to "win" the player.
+At a certain point, an increase in the required effort decreases emotional intensity, since people begin to believe that the outcome for which effort is being invested is actually unattainable and hence unreal.

-Without doubt, life is complex and there is no simple answer to the question of whether attainability and reality increase or decrease romantic desire because there are a variety of different aspects at play that are sensitive to various personality traits and changing circumstances.
+Without a doubt, life is complex, and there is no simple answer to the question of whether attainability and reality increase or decrease romantic desire because there are a variety of different aspects at play that are sensitive to various personality traits and changing circumstances.
 Nevertheless, we can perceive a model that suggests the manner in which our desire develops in this regard.
-It seems certain that various types of attainability and reality do play -- to varying degrees and in different manners -- a significant role in the intensity of romantic desire.
+It seems certain that various types of attainability and reality do play—to varying degrees and in different manners—a significant role in the intensity of romantic desire.